ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 ## Product types

 The product type base concept is close to the content type one.
-Like a content type structures a family content items, a product type structures products.
+Like a content type structures a family of content items, a product type structures products.

 See a first conceptualisation of what a product is, and what a product type is, in [Documentation > PIM (Product management) > Products](products.md).